JetBrains/teamcity-documentation/topics/upgrade-notes.md

 * Bundled JaCoCo has been updated to version 0.8.6.
 * The Bundled Kotlin compiler, used in [TeamCity DSL](kotlin-dsl.md), has been updated to version 1.4.32.
 * Bundled Kotlin, used in the [Kotlin Script](kotlin-script.md) build runner, has been updated to version 1.5.0.
-* The bundled ReSharper and dotCover tools have been updated to version 2021.1.1.
 * JGit version, used in the [Git](git.md) plugin, has been updated to 5.10.0.202012080955-r.
 * SVNKit, used in [Subversion](subversion.md) VCS roots, has been updated to version 1.10.3.